One of the Asia’s most cosmopolitan city, Hong Kong makes an unforgettable first impression.

 1. Tai O Fishing Village

-Today, many tourists – both foreigners and locals from Hong Kong on the weekend – come to this small village to watch the sunset, to see the Chinese White Dolphins, or to eat traditional salted fish and shrimp paste.
+Today, many tourists come to see the Chinese White Dolphins, or sample traditional salted fish and shrimp paste.

 2. Symphony of Lights